OneOfEleven/uv-k5-firmware-custom/README.md

 Press the Exit button at any time to cancel the edit and return to the main menu.

-Sounds a lot/complicated but once you done it a couple of times you'll be fine (hopefully).
+Sounds complicated but once you done it a couple of times you'll be fine.

 When you're editing the name, you can enter digits (0 ~ 9) directly without having to use the up/down buttons to find them.